utalmighty/CSES-Forward-Tester/README.md

 # CSES-Forward-Tester
-Test CSES submissions on the client side
+Utility to test CSES submissions on the client side